 what we’ve discovered

-What Is the Runes Tokens Protocol on Bitcoin?
-A Beginner's Guide
+What Is the Runes Token Standard?
+A Beginners Guide

 Samara Asset Group's corporate news image, White logo on black background.Samara Asset Group's corporate news image, White logo on black background.Samara Asset Group's Ad Hoc news image, White logo on black background.Samara Asset Group's Ad Hoc news image, White logo on black background.

-The Bitcoin network has seen significant changes since the introduction of Ordinals in early 2023.
-One of the most recent developments in the Bitcoin ecosystem has been the launch of the Runes Protocol: a new token standard for creating fungible tokens on Bitcoin.
+One of the most recent developments in the Bitcoin ecosystem has been the launch of the Runes Protocol.
+This is a standard for creating fungible tokens on Bitcoin.

-Read on to learn about Runes Protocol, how it works, and how it could impact the Bitcoin ecosystem.
+Read on to learn what Bitcoin Runes are, why the Bitcoin Runes protocol was created, how it works, and how it could change the Bitcoin ecosystem.

 What Are Bitcoin Runes?

-Runes is a new Bitcoin token standard designed by Casey Rodamor as an alternative to the BRC-20 protocol, which made it possible to create fungible tokens on the Bitcoin network.
+Runes is a new Bitcoin token standard designed by Casey Rodarmor as an alternative to the BRC-20 protocol, in making it possible to create fungible tokens on the Bitcoin network.

 The Runes Protocol follows an Unspent Transactions Output (UTXO) model where each transaction is created by picking up pieces of Bitcoin change that have not been spent.